Validating Formal Specifications with LLM-generated Test Cases: Study design

 \section{Study design}

-It should be now clear that, although Alloy can support test-driven modeling, it is not easy to devise a good test suite that will catch subtle specification errors.
-Also, it is rather cumbersome and error-prone to specify test cases using the \a{some disj} pattern.
+It should be now clear that, although Alloy can support test-driven modeling, it is rather laborious and error-prone to specify a diverse test suite manually.
 With this in mind, and following the recent successes in using LLMs for various software development and formal specification tasks, we devised an empirical evaluation study to assess the effectiveness of a state-of-the-art LLM for generating test suites for validating formal specifications.
 In particular, we studied version 2025-08-07 of GPT-5, one of the latest and most powerful models offered by OpenAI.
-In fact, the two test cases presented in the previous section were already generated by GPT-5 in one of the experiments in our study.
+In fact, the two test cases presented in the previous section were generated by GPT-5 in one of the experiments in our study.
 This section presents the research questions (RQs) and the design of the study, while the results are presented and discussed in the next section.